-- No repayment if the home is your primary residence and you stay up to date with property taxes, insurance, home repairs, and abide by all loan terms.
+- No repayment if the home is your primary residence and you stay current on property taxes, insurance, and home repairs.

-- Supplement your fixed income with reverse mortgage funds to cover your daily expenses.
+- Supplement your fixed income with reverse mortgage funds.

-- Use the reverse mortgage proceeds in any way you choose.
+- Use the reverse mortgage proceeds any way you choose.

-- No prepayment penalties if the loan is paid off early.
+- No prepayment penalties if the mortgage is paid off early.

-- Most closing costs usually can be financed into the loan, which reduces out-of-pocket costs.
+- Most closing costs can be financed into the loan, which reduce out-of-pocket costs.

-- You and your estate will never owe more than the fair market value of the home as determined by a licensed FHA-certified appraiser when the reverse mortgage loan becomes due and payable.
-FHA reverse mortgage loans are non-recourse loans and are federally insured.
-A licensed FHA-certified appraiser will determine the home's value.
+- You and your estate will never owe more than the fair market value of the home as determined by a licensed FHA-certified appraiser when the reverse mortgage becomes due and payable.

 - Can be used to pay off other existing mortgages.